 Seroma / Wound check clinic

-Following Mastectomy (removal of the breast) surgery patients are referred to the Orthotic department for assessment and fitting of a breast prosthesis.
+Following a Mastectomy (removal of the breast), surgery patients are referred to the Breast prosthesis clinic for assessment and fitting of a breast prosthesis.
 An appointment will be sent to you.
 You will be seen in approximately 9 weeks following your mastectomy surgery, to enable healing to take place.

-If it has been sometime since your last fitting and you need a replacement, contact the Orthotics department directly and they will arrange an appointment for you.
+If it has been sometime since your last fitting and you need a replacement, contact the Breast prosthesis clinic directly and they will arrange an appointment for you.